Jiajie-Z/Compiler-Behavior-Testing-Framework/README.md

-# Compiler Behavior Testing Framework with ML-Assisted Anomaly Detection
+# Compiler Validation Framework with ML-Assisted Anomaly Detection

-A lightweight compiler validation framework that detects undefined behavior and inconsistencies across optimization levels using rule-based analysis and ML-assisted severity classification.
+A system-level testing framework designed to detect undefined behavior and inconsistencies across compiler optimization levels, combining automated validation with ML-assisted anomaly classification.

 ---

 ## 🚀 Overview

-This project implements an automated testing pipeline for validating compiler behavior by:

-- Compiling C programs with multiple optimization levels (`-O0`, `-O2`, `-O3`)
+This project implements an automated pipeline to validate compiler behavior by compiling and executing C programs under different optimization levels (`-O0`, `-O2`, `-O3`) and analyzing discrepancies.
-- Executing binaries and comparing outputs
-- Detecting anomalies caused by undefined behavior
-- Classifying issue severity using rule-based logic and a machine learning model

-It simulates real-world **compiler validation and system-level testing workflows**, similar to those used in GPU drivers, compilers, and low-level systems software.
+It is designed to simulate real-world **compiler / system validation workflows**, similar to those used in low-level systems, GPU drivers, and compiler toolchains.

+---

+## 🔍 Motivation

+Undefined behavior in C can lead to:

+- Inconsistent outputs across optimization levels
+- Silent correctness issues
+- Crashes in some builds but not others

+This framework systematically detects such issues and prioritizes them using both rule-based analysis and machine learning.

 ---